GCS: Generalized Cache Coherence For Efficient Synchronization: Evaluation

-We now break down how the optimizations listed in \S\ref{ssec:designoptimizations} lead to \name's performance gains.
-To this end, we compare the latency and throughput for three schemes: (1) \name with all of the optimizations enabled, (2) \name without the optimization that allows it to combine lock acquisition with data fetch (dubbed \code{w/o combined data opt} in figures), and, (3) \name without the optimization that leverages temporal locality of locks and their associated data (dubbed \code{w/o locality opt} in figures).
-Our experimental setup employs multiple workers to continuously generate a sequence of lock acquisition, associated data access, and lock release requests.
+We break down the contributions of \name's optimizations (\S\ref{ssec:designoptimizations}) by comparing the latency distribution of lock acquisition and data fetch with the same setup in \S\ref{ssec:understandperf} for three schemes: (1) \name with all optimizations enabled, (2) \name without the optimization for combining lock acquisition with data fetch (dubbed \code{w/o combined data opt} in figures), and, (3) \name without the optimization that leverages temporal locality of locks and associated data (dubbed \code{w/o locality opt}).
 For scheme (2), the data fetch is triggered by MIND's cache-coherence protocol, while for scheme (3), the lock and its associated data are evicted once the lock is released.
-We vary lock contention along two dimensions --- the number of CPU blades (with 10 threads per blade) to capture inter-blade scaling, and the number of threads per blade (across a fixed 8 CPU blades) to capture intra-blade scaling.
-For both setups, the $i^{th}$ thread on any blade attempts to acquire the same lock, \eg, in a setup with 8 compute blades and 10 threads per blade, the $1^{st}$ thread on every blade access lock\#1 and its associated data, the $2^{nd}$ thread on every blade access lock\#2, and so on.
-The number of locks, therefore, is always equal to the number of threads per blade in our setup.
-We use a shared state size of $1$KB and a critical section that simply accesses the data once --- we defer a study of the impact of these parameters to \S\ref{ssec:microgeneralization}.

-\paragraphb{Inter-blade scaling} Clearly, without the temporal locality optimization, \name with multiple readers observes much lower absolute throughput as well as performance scaling with multiple blades, since each lock acquisition must access the directory over the network (Fig.~\ref{fig:eval_micro_r_inter} and~\ref{fig:eval_micro_r_inter_lat}).
-In contrast, both \name and \name without combined data and lock acquisition achieve much higher absolute throughput, near-linear throughput scaling, and low latency, since all lock acquisitions (except the first) and releases are served locally at the compute blade.
-The absence of writers means that no cached data or lock is ever invalidated.
-The scaling is linear even without combined data/lock acquisition since cache coherence for the data ensures that it remains in the cache after the first access.
+As shown by the gap between \name and \code{w/o locality opt} in Fig.~\ref{fig:eval_micro_understand_opt}, \name's locality optimization reduces much of the acquisition latency --- from tens or hundreds of microseconds to under 1 microsecond --- by caching the lock and shared data, decreasing the need for expensive network communications.
+The gap between \name and \code{w/o combined data opt} illustrates how \name's combined data optimization reduces acquisition latency by eliminating the need for one additional network round-trip for data retrieval.